Chapter Five V

 “Now, here we are.
 You have two choices, tell us your entire story or tell us your entire story.
 Does that sound like one choice?
 Allow me to clarify.
 You tell us willingly, or you tell us with persuasion.
 With persuasion means pain.
 Willingly means we may be able to help you live.
 Your friends at the restaurant, Smoothie Grey and Big Mama are not happy with the results of your efforts.
 We know them.
 They will extract a price, as they did when they had X and Y murdered in the park, shortly after you left.”

-Trash Woman, “I don’t know what you’re talking about.”
+Trash Woman wants to reply, I pull off the tape, “I don’t know what you’re talking about.”

 “I regret that.
 My associate will help you regain your repressed memories,” I lay the duct tape over her mouth again.